Our position on the merits of a dementia diagnosis, measures to improve diagnosis rates and timely diagnoses, and population screening.

 - Opportunities to get involved in research.
 This can be empowering to people, as it can help them to understand what is happening to them and provides a positive focus.

 We also need to ensure that the general public are educated about symptoms and are encouraged to seek advice.
 Investment in research must be increased, to allow improvements to be made to the accuracy and speed of diagnosis, allowing people to get the right diagnosis, at the time they want it.

-The issue of screening for dementia is the subject of ongoing debate within the academic community and policy circles.
+The issue of screening for dementia has been the subject of debate within the academic community and policy circles .
 Given that dementia is a syndrome, with a range of pathologies and symptoms, the diagnosis of dementia is not simple.
 Evidence from research shows that there is currently no definitive way, be that neuroimaging, biomarker or questionnaire-based classification, to diagnose Alzheimer’s or other dementias.